Usman Anwar

-Usman Anwar is a Pakistani police officer who is Inspector General of the Punjab Police in the province of Punjab, Pakistan since 24 January 2023, earlier he remained Director Federal Investigation Agency (FIA) Lahore.
+Usman Anwar is a Pakistani police officer who has been the Director General of the Federal Investigation Agency (FIA) since 3 February 2026.
+He was the Inspector General of the Punjab Police in the province of Punjab from 24 January 2023 until 2 February 2026, and had earlier served as Director of the FIA Lahore branch.

 Career

 Anwar joined Punjab Police in 1995.
 He had been serving as the Additional Inspector General (AIG) of the Motorway Police before his appointment as the Punjab Inspector General of Police (IGP) in January 2023.
 Anwar has held various positions within the police force in Pakistan, including as an Additional IG of the Special Branch in Punjab, and as the District Police Officer (DPO) of Okara and Sargodha.
 He has also worked in the Telecommunication and Elite Police departments.
 He Belongs to Arain family of Punjab.

 Anwar's appointment as the Punjab IGP was part of a significant bureaucratic reshuffle by the federal government, which saw him replace Mohammad Aamir Zulfiqar Khan, who was ordered to report to the Establishment Division in Islamabad.
 Alongside Anwar's appointment, Ghulam Muhammad Dogar was removed from his positions as the Capital City Police Officer (CCPO) of Lahore and as the convener of a Joint Investigation Team (JIT) investigating an attack on Imran Khan, the chairman of the Pakistan Tehreek-e-Insaf (PTI) party.

 He is recipient of the Hilal-i-Imtiaz.